Incorrect streaming setting can cause the following issues:

 • Gaps in cloud recording

-• "keyframe interval too high" error in cloud recording interface
+• "keyframe interval too high" error in the cloud recording interface

 To avoid this: